arjunmahajanmech/OpenVaultFiles/README.md

 1. Go to your forked repository.
 2. Click **Contribute \> Open Pull Request**.
-3. Add a title and description explaining your changes/contribution.
+3. Add a title and description explaining your changes/contribution(doesn’t need to be too in depth, just make sure to add the name of your contribution folder somewhere so we can review it\!\!).
 4. Click **Create Pull Request**.

 **Video Guide:** [How to Make a Pull Request](https://www.youtube.com/watch?v=nCKdihvneS0)